-Executive officers, along with our officers, employees and other service providers, are eligible to participate in our company's Award Plan which provides for the grant of Restricted Awards and Performance Awards.
+Executive officers, along with our officers, employees and other service providers are eligible to participate in the Award Plan which provides for the grant of Restricted Awards and Performance Awards.
+Currently, Incentive Awards are only granted to executives of the Corporation.
 Our Board, upon the recommendation of the CNCGC, adopted the Award Plan in March 2015 to supplement the Option Plan.
-The CNCGC recommendation was based on the belief that there was a need for our company to establish an incentive arrangement with a stronger retention component than the Option Plan.
-The Award Plan serves to provide retention incentive for officers, employees and other service providers of our company and, like the Option Plan, aligns the compensation of management and employees of our company with the success of our company and the creation of shareholder value over the term of the incentive awards.
-In recommending the Award Plan, our CNCGC considered the structure of the Award Plan and concluded that it would not encourage senior executives to take inappropriate or excessive risks that may have a material adverse effect on our company.
+The CNCGC recommendation was based on the belief that there was a need for our Company to establish an incentive arrangement with a stronger retention component than the Option Plan.
+The Award Plan serves to provide retention incentive for officers, employees and other service providers of our Company and, like the Option Plan, aligns the compensation of management and employees of our Company with the success of our Company and the creation of shareholder value over the term of the incentive awards.
+In recommending the Award Plan, our CNCGC considered the structure of the Award Plan and concluded that it would not encourage senior executives to take inappropriate or excessive risks that may have a material adverse effect on our Company.
 In particular, the awards vest over time which should help mitigate short-term risk-taking potential.
-Shareholders last approved the issuance of common shares from treasury pursuant to the Award Plan at the annual and special meeting of shareholders held on May 7, 2015.

-We commenced the grant of Incentive Awards under the Award Plan in March 2016 thereby providing significant retention value to our company.
-We anticipate that Incentive Awards will normally be recommended by management and approved by our CNCGC or our Board upon the commencement of an individual's employment with our company based on the level of responsibility within our company.
-Our current policy is that additional grants will be made on an annual basis to ensure that the number of Incentive Awards granted to any particular individual is commensurate with the individual's level of ongoing responsibility within our company.
-In considering additional grants, our CNCGC and our Board have flexibility in the determination of the size and mix of the Incentive Awards and will assess all relevant circumstances, including the number of share options and/or Incentive Awards held by such individual, the implied value of the share options and Incentive Awards, the term remaining on such incentives and the total number of common shares reserved for issuance under the Option Plan and the Award Plan on a combined basis.
-The size of the annual Incentive Award grant to individual executives will be determined by applying a percentage that is measured across market sectors and similar sized companies in relation to the individual level of responsibility, authority and overall importance to our company and the degree to which each executive's potential and contribution are considered critical to the long-term success of our company.
+We commenced the grant of Incentive Awards under the Award Plan in March 2016, thereby providing significant retention value to our Company.
+We anticipate that Incentive Awards will normally be recommended by management and approved by our CNCGC or our Board upon the commencement of an individual's employment with our Company based on the level of responsibility within our Company.
+Our current policy is that additional grants will be made on an annual basis to ensure that the number of Incentive Awards granted to any particular individual is commensurate with the individual's level of ongoing responsibility within our Company.
+In considering additional grants, our CNCGC and our Board have flexibility in the determination of the size and mix of the Incentive Awards and will assess all relevant circumstances, including the number of Options and/or Incentive Awards held by such individual, the implied value of the Options and Incentive Awards, the term remaining on such incentives and the total number of Common Shares reserved for issuance under the Option Plan and the Award Plan on a combined basis.
+The size of the annual Incentive Award grant to individual executives will be determined by applying a percentage that is measured across market sectors and similar sized companies in relation to the individual level of responsibility, authority and overall importance to our Company and the degree to which each executive's potential and contribution are considered critical to the long-term success of our Company.
 See "Incentive Plans - Restricted and Performance Award Incentive Plan" for a description of the detailed terms of the Award Plan.